What is a cochlear implant?

 In general, cochlear implants are appropriate for:

 Cochlear implants may be suggested when hearing aids no longer allow the wearer to understand speech well.
-Audiologic assessment includes testing both with and without hearing aids.
-This will show the degree of benefit that a patient’s hearing aids are currently providing.
-There must be no medical or radiological contraindications.
-Other factors include motivation to participate fully in the (re)habilitation process, family support, and a clear understanding of the limitations of cochlear implants.
+Audiologic assessment includes testing both with and without hearing aids to show the benefit that a patient's hearing aids are currently providing.

 What are the outcomes and benefits of cochlear implantation?